 Why Executive Income Protection?

-Cover both your salary and dividends and gain access to specialist plans which can be paid for by your company.
+Cover both the executives’ salary and dividends with a specialist income protection plan provided and paid for by the company.

 Income Protection is the one protection policy every working adult should consider.
 Which?
 Money 2013

 Speak to our expert independent advisers or get an instant online quote to compare the UK’s leading insurers.

 Accident & Sickness

 An executive policy will provide you with a monthly benefit if you are too sick or too badly injured to work.
 Unlike some other types of policy, Income Protection is not limited to a strict list of medical conditions.

 Most insurers have no standard exclusions, which means that as long as a medical professional deems you unfit to work, you can begin claiming benefits.
 This makes Income Protection the most comprehensive form of accident and sickness protection available.

 It is important to note that many business owners and executives receive the majority of their pay in the form of dividends.
 A good executive sickness insurance policy will be able to protect both PAYE salary and dividend payments.

 The policy holder ceases working due to an accident or sickness which prevents them from carrying out their job role.

 A claim is made with the insurer (a letter from the policyholder’s doctor will be needed as well as a completed claims form)